University Committee List

 Event Funding Allocation Council (Associated Students): One faculty, 1-year term, renewable.
 This is a funding council chaired by the AS Commissioner of Student Programs and Organizations (SOAP).
 This council is in charge of allocating funds to support events run by recognized student organizations and clubs on campus.
 The goal of the council is to fund programs, projects and events that have an academic, social or educational emphasis and directly benefits the CSUC students.

 Faculty And Student Policies Committee: One of the two Standing Committees of the Academic Senate, though which the Senate does most of its work.
 In addition to the senators appointed to the committee, there are seats for three faculty (non-senators), 1-year term.
 Concerned with all issues relating to faculty retention, tenure, and promotion; faculty recognition, support, professional development, and leaves; faculty governance, such as department chair policies and relations between faculty and administration.
 This committee, in consultation with the VPSA, will recommend student policies to the University President.
-FASPC meets the second and fourth Tuesday of each month, 2:30 p.m. to 4:30 p.m.
+Meetings are Thursdays at 2:30 pm in Kendall 209.
+Please go to http://www.csuchico.edu/fs/meetings.shtml for FASP meeting dates.

 Financial Aid Advisory Committee: One faculty member.
 Committee meets 4-6 times per year to discuss Financial Aid policy.